IMirandaM/BiVLC/README.md

 python VQAScore_BiVLC.py \
 --model 'clip-flant5-xxl'
 ```
-**Note:** In the above example we evaluate clip-flant5-xxl, change the --model argument 'clip-flant5-xl' to evaluate the XL model.
+**Note:** In the above example we evaluate clip-flant5-xxl, change the --model argument to 'clip-flant5-xl' to evaluate the XL model.

 ### Evaluate in SugarCrepe